Nordic cross flag: Sweden

-Kalmar Union
+Kalmar Union (historical)

 This is the historical flag of the Kalmar Union, which united Denmark, Sweden and Norway from 1397 to 1523.
 No pictorial evidence survives of the Kalmar Union's Flag.
 The flag appearing here is a reconstruction based on references in 1430 letters by King Eric of Pomerania.

-Unofficial Nordic flags
+Regional Nordic flags

-These flags either do not have official status or represent various private entities.
+These flags either do not have full official status or represent various private entities.
 They have not been officially adopted and their use remains limited.